 \section{Introduction}

-Multi-agent reinforcement learning (MARL) have long been a pivotal domain in artificial intelligence, offering solutions to complex tasks involving multiple interacting entities.
-The significance of modeling multiple agents that adapt and learn in coordination with one another is evident, as it enables the realization of novel applications across diverse fields, where collective decision-making among agents is paramount.
-The process of developing decision-making and goal-oriented agents within MAS is centered around facilitating the emergence of complex control and social behaviors.
-Through proper modeling and learning, these agents will not only be capable of understanding intricate social dynamics but also skilled at leveraging the collective nature of their environment to achieve their individual goals.
+Multi-agent reinforcement learning (MARL) has long been recognized as a pivotal domain in artificial intelligence (AI), promising dynamic solutions for complex tasks within multi-agent systems (MAS) that involve multiple goal-oriented decision-making, i.e. control, agents.
+The importance of devising such solutions is evident, as it enables the realization of a wide array of real-world applications, where the consideration of the existence of other intelligent agents is required.
+The process of developing these agents is largely centered around facilitating the emergence of not only decision-making abilities but also an adept understanding of social dynamics in a data-driven manner.
+Hence, with proper modeling and learning methods, these agents strive to leverage the multi-agent nature of their shared environment to achieve their individual and collective goals.

+Alongside this focus on social behaviors and their connection to an agent's decision-making capabilities, the motivation to integrate concepts from related domains such as game theory (GT) and machine learning (ML) becomes critical, as GT and ML provide a rich background and broader perspective to the problem posed by MARL.
+However, it remains equally important to concurrently study the distinctive challenges that arise under the MARL paradigm \cite{Stone2000MAS, Bernstein2013Complexity} to fully understand the field's unique intricacies and promote potential breakthroughs.

-By focusing on these behaviors and their underlying mechanisms, the goal of MARL is to provide agents with the ability to navigate and excel in complex social landscapes, ultimately leading to more effective and strategic decision-making.
-This effort entails the integration of ideas from domains like game theory and machine learning, all the while concurrently addressing the distinctive challenges posed by a MAS \citep{Stone2000MAS, Bowling2004GigaWolf, Shoham2007MultiagentLearning, Bernstein2013Complexity}.
-Moreover, future efforts in this domain are poised to endow the desirable behavioral qualities that characterize intelligent social agents through data-driven learning processes.
-These learning processes embody models of bounded rationality \citep{Shoham2007MultiagentLearning}, wherein agents progressively refine their behaviors in a myopic and iterative manner over time and experience.
-Despite the many successes in this domain, challenges persist, paving the way for ongoing research endeavors.
-The purpose of this survey is to provide a comprehensive and extensive overview of the current state of MARL, though we preface the survey is not to be completely exhaustive.
+In the past decade, there has been a significant interest in MARL efforts, poised to endow the desirable behavioral qualities that characterize intelligent social agents through data-driven learning processes \cite{Gronauer2022survey}.
+These learning processes have ranged from assuming classical perspectives of full rationality to embodying models of bounded rationality \cite{Shoham2007MultiagentLearning}, wherein agents progressively refine their behaviors in a myopic and iterative manner over time and experience.
+A common theme of this survey is emphasizing the increasing incorporation of the realism and its complexities that pervades real-world MAS applications into our MARL solutions.
+And despite the many successes in MARL in these prior efforts, many open challenges persist, paving the way for future research endeavors.
+The central purpose of this survey is to provide a comprehensive view of these efforts, concretely staging the current state of MARL research from a holistic perspective.